nakitadog/adwords-mcc-level-final-url-monitoring/README.md

 # adwords-mcc-level-final-url-monitoring

-Monitors all final URLs including sitelinks within select client accounts within your MCC account.
+Simple AdWords script for monitoring all final URLs including sitelinks within select client accounts from an MCC account level.